thoughtram/blog/_posts/2016-05-19-thomas-joins-thoughtram.md

   - Upcoming events in 2015
   - Around the globe
   - We are thoughtram
+  - Announcing Angular Master Class in Denmark
   - Announcing Angular Master Class in Freiburg
-  - A revamped Angular Master Class
 related_videos:
   - '175255006'
   - '193524896'